jwelrynewone/docs/Emergency-Modules/Readme.md

 - While everything that can be done with this surplus is still to be determined \(like auctions where governance tokens are burnt against a portion of the surplus\),
 - the surplus mostly serves as the first buffer to better deal with drops in collateral ratio.

-## Standard Liquidity Providers Insurance of the Insurance
+## Insurance agents for Insurance of the Insurance

 - If the incentives put in place do not attract enough HAs to fully insure the protocol against the volatility of the collateral and if there is not enough surplus accumulated, the protocol can rely on the collateral brought by Standard Liquidity Providers to ensure full convertibility of the stablecoins.
 - There is an equilibrium threshold to expect with Standard Liquidity Providers \(SLPs\).